The day is misty and the leaves are the fading dingy greens, oranges and browns of decay.

 Paul Rudell, a fish biologist for Natural Resources Consultants, is pleased to see the remains of a sturgeon entangled in the net.
 The remains will be sent back with field project manager Kyle Antonelis to be part of a study on how quickly marine life deteriorates in the nets, and to determine whether it is a green or white sturgeon.
 Green sturgeon are listed as protected on the Endangered Species list.

 The removals on the Chehalis and in Grays Harbor estuary have been more high tech.
-Nets are spotted, GPS is recorded and then side-scan radar is used to further hone in on the location of the fishing gear.
+Nets are spotted, GPS is recorded and then side-scan sonar is used to further hone in on the location of the fishing gear.
 Then a diver is sent down to free the nets and gear.
 Some 98 of the 248 nets were recovered this way.
 Derelict nets are also easier to find and retrieve on the Quinault River where 150 were removed.
 Recovery was performed “entirely by sight and hand.
 Side-scan is impractical in that much smaller river,” writes Schumacker.

 No dead organisms were found in Quinault nets.
 On the Chehalis, nine dead white sturgeon and three green sturgeon were found before this day’s as yet unclassified sturgeon was added to the list.
 One dead bird, a cormorant, was also found.
 Because deterioration occurs so quickly, it is difficult to tell how many marine lives are actually lost.
 An estimated thousands of marine animals die in the nets, based on numbers extrapolated from previous net recovery efforts on Puget Sound, project managers said.

 About 130 derelict crab pots were also recovered in local waters.
 Though it is rare, any nets or equipment that is intact and has identification is returned to the owner, project members said.